Skip to main content

 Statisticians are employed in a variety of different fields and industries.
 However, these are the primary industries that maintain a high demand for statisticians:

-• Research & academia.
+• Research and academia.
 This is one of the most varied roles a statistician can take on.
 You might work on a single project over a few years or jump from project to project, providing statistical analyses that back up research hypotheses.
 Your role in academia also incorporates teaching and supervising students.

 • Government.
 Based on data collected by cities and countries, your role in this industry may involve analyses on crime, traffic, weather, housing, and even the best sectors for the government to increase expenditure in.
 The primary role of a statistician in this area is to offer insights that governments can use to better inform their spending, decision-making, and legislature.